colshrapnel/phpdelusions.net/sql_injection.md

     SELECT * FROM users WHERE id =1;DROP TABLE users; -- '

-Call it injection again?
-Yet again wrong.
+Call it an injection again?
+Wrong yet again.
 It's **an improperly formatted numeric literal.** Be it properly formatted, an honest

     SELECT * FROM users where id = 1

 statement would be positively harmless.

 But the point is, **we need to format out queries anyway** - no matter if there is any danger or not.
-Say, there is no Bobby Tables happened around but an honest girl named `Sarah O'Hara` - who would never get into a class if we won't format our query, simply because
+Say there was no Bobby Tables around, but an honest girl named `Sarah O'Hara` - who would never get into a class if we don’t format our query, simply because the statement

     INSERT INTO users SET name='Sarah O'Hara'

-statement will cause a mere syntax error.
+will cause an ordinary syntax error.

 > So we have to format just for sake of it.
 Not for Bobby but for Sarah.
 That is the point.

-While SQL injection is just a *consequence* of the improperly formatted query.
+While SQL injection is just a *consequence* of an improperly formatted query.

-> Moreover, **all the danger is coming from the very statement of question:** zounds of PHP users still do believe that a notorious `mysqli_real_escape_string()` function's the only purpose is "to protect SQL from injections" (by means of escaping some fictional "dangerous characters").
+> Moreover, **all the danger is coming from the very statement in question:** zounds of PHP users still do believe that the notorious `mysqli_real_escape_string()` function's only purpose is "to protect SQL from injections" (by means of escaping some fictional "dangerous characters").
 If only they knew the real purpose of this honest function, there would be no injections in the world!
-If only they were *formatting* their queries properly, instead of "protecting" them - they'd have a real protection as a result.
+If only they were *formatting* their queries properly, instead of "protecting" them - they'd have real protection as a result.

 So, to make our queries invulnerable, we need to format them properly and make such formatting **obligatory**.
-Not as just an occasional treatment occurred at random, as it often happens, but as a strict, inviolable rule.
+Not as just an occasional treatment at random, as it often happens, but as a strict, inviolable rule.
 And your queries will be perfectly safe just as a *side effect*.

 ###What are the formatting rules?#formatting